American Spiritual Ensemble to debut at App Theatre on Jan. 28

-On Martin Luther King Day 2022, the Appalachian Theatre of the High Country is proud to welcome area audiences to a soul-stirring concert by the American Spiritual Ensemble to commemorate the civil rights pioneer and kick-off Black History Month in the High Country.
+BOONE — The Appalachian Theatre of the High Country is proud to welcome area audiences to a soul-stirring concert by the American Spiritual Ensemble to commemorate the civil rights pioneer, Martin Luther King, Jr., and kick-off Black History Month in the High Country.

-The popular, award-winning choral group with perform at 7:30 p.m. on Friday, Jan.
+The popular, award-winning choral group will perform at 7:30 p.m. on Friday, Jan.
 28, marking their debut appearance in the newly-renovated and restored venue on King Street in downtown Boone.

 Sponsored by Creekside Electronics, this choral group is comprised of some of the finest classically-trained singers in the United States and preserves the traditions of the American Negro spiritual.
 Founded in 1995 by Dr. Everett McCorvey, this vocal ensemble has thrilled audiences around the world with their dynamic repertoire ranging from spirituals to classical to jazz, with Broadway show tunes that highlight the Black experience, which will be the focus of their programming for the App Theatre program.